kedacore/keda-docs/content/docs/2.15/concepts/scaling-deployments.md

 weight = 200
 +++

 This page describes the deployment scaling behavior of KEDA.

+# Specification

 See the [Scaled Object specification](../reference/scaledobject-spec.md) for details on how to set the behaviors described below.

 # Scaling objects